MCiret/P8_PurBeurre_WebApp/README.rst

 **Warning** if you modify the fields parameter then you will have to adapt the front-end part of the application.

-**PARAMS values** see research/management/off_research_params.json *NB : each time filldb command is runned, the page_nb parameter is incremented ==> to get new food products with next run..*
+**PARAMS values** see research/management/off_research_params.json *ℹ️ : each time filldb command is runned, the page_nb parameter is incremented ==> to get new food products with next run..*

 .. |vPython badge| image:: https://img.shields.io/badge/Python-3.11-blue.svg